Attainia/user-activity-code-challenge/README.md

 # Attainia Assessment
+Note: I did not realize I couldn't just make a pull request from another repo (I should have just forked this from the beginning).
+If you'd like to see the commit history, you can go to <https://github.com/richardswei/attainiaapp>
 ### Getting Started
 I work on a Windows machine.
 The instructions should be mostly the same even if you work on a Mac or Linux.
 On Mac or Linux, replace 'py' with 'python3' or 'python'